 Do you need asphalt pump repair and reconditioning?
-This is the time of year, so make sure you are ready for road repairs.
+Make sure you are ready for road repairs.
 Edelmann & Associates, Inc serves Minnesota, South Dakota, North Dakota and western Wisconsin with the expertise to get your asphalt pumps operating at peak performance.
 We are an authorized repair center for Viking Pump, and can service most of the pump brands.

 In addition to asphalt pump repair, Edelmann also offers new asphalt pumps from Viking Pump.
 These pumps are ideal for any asphalt processing applications.
 Viking Pump has been building asphalt pumps for over 100 years.
 They offer many different configurations of internal gear asphalt pumps to fit your application.

-Viking also has pumps for roofing plant utilities, including fuel oil for boilers and backup generators, heat transfer oil, knockdown tank liquids and more.
+Viking Pump also has pumps for roofing plant utilities, including fuel oil for boilers and backup generators, heat transfer oil, knockdown tank liquids and more.

 Most asphalt pumps use a packed gland to minimize leakage along the shaft.
 The benefits of a packed gland are that it offers the lowest cost among the seal options, greatest simplicity, and greatest reliability, especially if pumps are occasionally started before the asphalt is completely melted inside.
 Packing handles any viscosity and temperature (using high temp packing above 500°F).
 The gland must be loose enough, though, to allow some leakage for cooling and lubrication, which is the primary negative.
 A rate of one drop per minute is common.
 Leaked asphalt can be collected and recycled using a trough and bucket.
-Viking asphalt pumps offering packing include the 34 Series, 224A and 124E Series.
+Viking Pump asphalt pumps offering packing include the 34 Series, 224A and 124E Series.